janvarev/onering_plugins_chrome_dev/README.md

 3. Now you get Chrome example that can be controlled by external plugin

 Next:
-1. Copy plugin_deepl_dev.py to your OneRingTranslator plugin folder
+1. Copy plugin to your OneRingTranslator plugin folder
 2. Run OneRingTranslator in usual style.
 Plugin must send translation phrases to controlled Chrome, and get results back.

+## Available plugins

+plugin_deepl_dev.py - for DeepL translation
+plugin_yandex_dev.py - for Yandex translation (you need to setup language pairs in options)